Wednesday Sector Laggards: Energy, Services

-In afternoon trading on Wednesday, Energy stocks are the worst performing sector, showing a 8.0% loss.
-Within that group, Apache Corp (Symbol: APA) and TechnipFMC plc (Symbol: FTI) are two large stocks that are lagging, showing a loss of 19.4% and 16.1%, respectively.
-Among energy ETFs, one ETF following the sector is the Energy Select Sector SPDR ETF (Symbol: XLE), which is down 5.1% on the day, and down 43.79% year-to-date.
-Apache Corp, meanwhile, is down 65.03% year-to-date, and TechnipFMC plc, is down 62.71% year-to-date.
-Combined, APA and FTI make up approximately 2.0% of the underlying holdings of XLE.
+In afternoon trading on Wednesday, Energy stocks are the worst performing sector, showing a 15.8% loss.
+Within the sector, ONEOK Inc (Symbol: OKE) and Noble Energy Inc (Symbol: NBL) are two large stocks that are lagging, showing a loss of 39.3% and 31.1%, respectively.
+Among energy ETFs, one ETF following the sector is the Energy Select Sector SPDR ETF (Symbol: XLE), which is down 16.5% on the day, and down 61.06% year-to-date.
+ONEOK Inc, meanwhile, is down 81.52% year-to-date, and Noble Energy Inc, is down 87.90% year-to-date.
+Combined, OKE and NBL make up approximately 4.0% of the underlying holdings of XLE.

-The next worst performing sector is the Services sector, showing a 6.4% loss.
-Among large Services stocks, Live Nation Entertainment Inc (Symbol: LYV) and Darden Restaurants, Inc. (Symbol: DRI) are the most notable, showing a loss of 14.4% and 13.6%, respectively.
-One ETF closely tracking Services stocks is the iShares U.S. Consumer Services ETF (IYC), which is down 5.4% in midday trading, and down 15.49% on a year-to-date basis.
-Live Nation Entertainment Inc, meanwhile, is down 39.71% year-to-date, and Darden Restaurants, Inc., is down 33.71% year-to-date.
-Combined, LYV and DRI make up approximately 0.6% of the underlying holdings of IYC.
+The next worst performing sector is the Services sector, showing a 14.5% loss.
+Among large Services stocks, MGM Resorts International (Symbol: MGM) and Carnival Corp (Symbol: CCL) are the most notable, showing a loss of 36.2% and 33.7%, respectively.
+One ETF closely tracking Services stocks is the iShares U.S. Consumer Services ETF (IYC), which is down 10.4% in midday trading, and down 33.63% on a year-to-date basis.
+MGM Resorts International, meanwhile, is down 81.23% year-to-date, and Carnival Corp, is down 82.45% year-to-date.
+Combined, MGM and CCL make up approximately 0.4% of the underlying holdings of IYC.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: